chimpansiets/lem-in/README.md

 ## Installation and usage

-Simply clone repository and run the following command for calculating most efficient movement on a big map (run ./generator for help and other options):
+Simply clone repository and run the following command for calculating most efficient movement on a big map:

 ```
 make

 ./lem-in < $(./generator big)
 ```
-Here 'maps/subject-1.map' is an example of game map.
+run ./generator for help and other options

 ## Moving the agents from start to end